Maikon/personal_blog/_posts/2014-07-25-more-lambda.md

 #=> Hi Joe
 {% endhighlight %}
 <br/>
-- it's scope agnostic (doesn't know the environment is created in) if you store it in a constant
+- it's scope agnostic (doesn't know the environment it is created in) if you store it in a constant

 {% highlight ruby %}
 class Person